Nolo's Online Will offers three approaches to property management for property that passes to minors under your will:

 The Uniform Transfers to Minors Act (UTMA) allows you to name a custodian to manage property you leave to a minor.
 The management ends when the minor reaches age 18 to 25, depending on state law.

 States are free to adopt or reject the UTMA, which is a model law proposed by a group of legal scholars.
-Every state except South Carolina has adopted the UTMA, many making minor changes to it.
+Every U.S. state except has adopted the UTMA, many making minor changes to it.

 Among the powers the UTMA gives the custodian are the rights to collect, hold, manage, invest and reinvest the property and to spend it "for the use and benefit of the minor."
 All of these actions can be taken without getting approval from a court.
 The custodian must also keep records so that tax returns can be filed on behalf of the minor and must otherwise act prudently in controlling the property.